 In the morning we descend from the Gouter hut (3813m) to the Refuge du Nid d’Aigle (2372m) and take the Tramway du Mont Blanc followed by the Bellevue cable car down to Les Houches.
 The descent normally takes around 4-5 hours.
 We then drive back to the Chamonix and that signals the end of the climb.
 This will normally be around 13:00-14:00 in the afternoon.Usually everyone heads out into Chamonix for dinner together on the final evening to round off the week.
 Our guides join and the atmosphere is always one of celebration, relief, epic stories and future plans.

 Depart.
 Check out is at 10:00, and after one last hearty breakfast we sadly bid farewell.
 Please note: This itinerary is based on good weather and mountain conditions as well as hut availability.
-Sometimes we may opt for 2 consecutive nights in the Tete Rousse or Gouter hut.
-Should an ascent of Mont Blanc not be possible due to dangerous conditions or bad weather, we strive to provide suitable alternatives such as climbing in the Monte Rosa range.
+Sometimes we may opt for 2 consecutive nights in the Tete Rousse or Gouter hut or another variety of huts or days allocated to climbing Mont Blanc.
+Should an ascent of Mont Blanc not be possible due to dangerous conditions or bad weather, we will provide alternative options.
 During June and July we may opt for the Italian normal route (via Rifugio Gonella) if conditions allow.
 It is a stunning alternative route to the Gouter route and is often much less frequented.

-Ski/snowboard trousers aren’t suitable for the conditions on Mont Blanc.
-You’ll need a pair of mountaineering trousers ( Read more
+Ski/snowboard trousers aren’t suitable for the Mont Blanc trip.
+You’ll need a pair of mountaineering specific trousers ( Read more

-Ski/snowboard trousers aren’t suitable for the conditions on Mont Blanc.
-You’ll need a pair of mountaineering trousers (soft shell) as well as a waterproof hard shell pair that are lightweight and not insulated.
+Ski/snowboard trousers aren’t suitable for the Mont Blanc trip.
+You’ll need a pair of mountaineering specific trousers (soft shell) as well as a waterproof hard shell pair that are lightweight and not insulated.
 Conditions can be harsh especially on the summit days so it’s important to have these two layers.
 We also recommend to bring lightweight thermal leggings.
 Read through our kit list for a full description of what you’ll need to bring.